Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

 Exploiting the full set of (anti-)BRST symmetry transformations, we can derive the (anti-) BRST invariant Lagrangian densities (that incorporate the gauge-fixing and Faddeev-Popov ghost terms) by exploiting the standard techniques of BRST approach, namely;

 In explicit form, the total (anti-)BRST invariant Lagrangian densities (containing two signatures) look in the following form:

-Using the full set of (anti-)BRST symmetries (13) and (19), we can check that the above Lagrangian densities transform to the total spacetime derivatives as
+Using the full set of (anti-)BRST symmetries (13) and (19), we can check that the above Lagrangian densities transform to the total spacetime derivatives as:

 As a consequence, the action integral $S = \int d^{D-1} x\; {\cal L}_B$ remains invariant for the physically well-defined fields of the theory.
-The above symmetry transformations, according to Noether's theorem, lead to the following expressions for the (anti-)BRST charges $Q_{(a)b}$:
+The above infinitesimal and continuous symmetry transformations, according to Noether's theorem, lead to the following expressions for the (anti-)BRST charges $Q_{(a)b}$:

-which are found to be conserved ($\dot {Q}_{(a)b} = 0$) and nilpotent of order two ($ Q^2_{(a)b} = 0$).
+which are found to be conserved ($\dot {Q}_{(a)b} = 0$) and nilpotent ($ Q^2_{(a)b} = 0$) of order two.
 These charges are the generators of transformations listed in (13) and (19) and they are derived from the following Noether conserved currents:

 In the proof of the conservation laws ($\partial_\mu J^\mu_{(a)b} = 0$), we have to use the following Euler-Lagrange (E-L) equations of motion

 that emerge from the Lagrangian densities (21).

 The (anti-)BRST invariance of the Lagrangian density (21) can be also captured in the language of superfield formalism.
 To this end in mind, first of all, we note that the Stueckelberg Lagrangian density ${\cal L}_s$ [cf. (3)] can be written as